Age verification

 The spectrum of identity authentication could be considered to vary from comprehensive Know Your Customer (KYC) measures at one end to self-declared age at the other.
 KYC checks require increased scrutiny and data processing to achieve higher assurance and mitigate greater risks associated with certain scenarios.
 These levels of checks are suitable for opening a bank account, for example, where users expect more stringent and intrusive checks due to the sensitive nature of financial transactions.

 Age verification and age estimation techniques have evolved greatly since the initial introduction of self-declared age checks and sit nicely in the middle of these two extremes.
-While age verification methods often use an official document to confirm an individual's exact age, age estimation techniques that leverage an email address or an AI-driven facial analysis offer a low-friction yet highly accurate alternative.
+While age verification methods often use an official document to confirm an individual’s exact age, age estimation techniques that leverage an email address or an AI-driven facial analysis offer a low-friction yet highly accurate alternative.
+Proportionality in age assurance is critical when balancing these options.

 Different platforms have varying levels of risk associated with them, depending on the nature of the services they offer and the potential consequences of underage access.
 The level of age assurance required should, therefore, be proportionate to the platform’s associated risk, and different methods can be used across different use cases.